danielpigott/cloudflare-cli/README.md

         Disable cloudflare caching for given record
     enablecf [name]
         Enable cloudflare caching for given record
+    listdomains
+        List domains in your cloudflare account
+    listrecords
+        List dns records for the domain
     purgecache
         Clear all cache files for the domain purgefile [url]